bgoonz/docs-collection/github/github/administering-a-repository/managing-branches-in-your-repository/index.md

 ---
 title: Managing branches in your repository
-intro: 'Whenever you propose a change in Git, you [create a new branch](/articles/creating-and-deleting-branches-within-your-repository/).
+intro: "Whenever you propose a change in Git, you [create a new branch](/articles/creating-and-deleting-branches-within-your-repository/).
 Branch management is an important part of the Git workflow.
-After some time, your list of branches may grow, so it''s a good idea to delete merged or stale branches.'
+After some time, your list of branches may grow, so it's a good idea to delete merged or stale branches."
 redirect_from:
   - /articles/managing-branches-in-your-repository
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 children: